 If the ellipsis stands left of the parameter pack, the parameter pack will be processed from the left.
 The same holds for right.
 This is also true if you provide an initial value.

 The following table shows the four variations and their Haskell pendants.
-The C++17 standard requires that fold expressions with initial value use the same binary operator op.
+The C++17 standard requires fold expressions with initial value using the same binary operator op.

 template<typename...
 Args>